aws-samples/s3-object-lambda-workshop/README.md

 # S3 Object Lambda Workshop

 **Description**:  This project is part of the AWS S3 Object Lambda Workshop.
-The details on how to install and run this solution is described in the workshop: [https://s3-object-lambda.workshop.aws/](https://s3-object-lambda.workshop.aws/)
+The details on how to install and run this solution is described in the workshop: [link here](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/a02f594e-0618-4e6f-ba55-9355a12e0378/en-US/)

 - **Technology stack**: AWS Amplify
 - **Status**:  1.0